MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Introduction

 \begin{enumerate} \item \textbf{MMEarth-Bench dataset:} We introduce five multimodal environmental monitoring tasks for benchmarking pretrained models.
-Each task consists of 12 aligned modalities and provides globally distributed data with both random and geographic test splits. \item \textbf{Benchmarking:} We benchmark 7 recent pretrained models covering a range of architectures and including uni- and multimodal models.
-We find that all models still struggle to generalize geographically and that multimodal inputs can sometimes increase this gap. \item \textbf{Method:} To advance model adaptation when labels are limited and geographically biased, we propose a test-time training method that uses modality reconstruction losses as a test-time adaptation signal.
-Our model-agnostic approach yields performance improvements across all models and tasks and both test splits. \end{enumerate}
+Each task consists of 12 aligned modalities and provides globally distributed data with both random and geographic test splits. \item \textbf{Benchmarking:} We benchmark 8 recent pretrained models covering a range of architectures and including both uni- and multimodal models.
+We find that all models still struggle to generalize geographically and that training a multimodal model from scratch is competitive with global pretraining. \item \textbf{Method:} To advance model adaptation when labels are limited and geographically biased, we propose repurposing multimodal pretext tasks for test-time adaptation, using modality reconstruction losses as a test-time adaptation signal.
+Our model-agnostic approach yields performance improvements across all models and tasks on both test splits. \end{enumerate}

-\section{Related work}
+\section{Related Work}